-This course follows Statistical Analysis for Social Scientists I. The course discusses survey planning, sample design, and questionnaire design.
-Statistical analysis focuses on simple and multiple regression methods.
-Instruction will also be given in the use of computer resources both for the collection of data as well as data analysis.
+This course follows ECE/F242A.
+The course is an introduction to econometrics and statistical methods testing the validity of the economic theories.
+Statistical analysis focuses on simple autocorrelation, regression methods well as as Hetroscedasticity, Multicollenearity and other problems.
+Econometric software will be introduced for the collection of data as well as data analysis.
 Students will be given the opportunity to conduct a small project which will include model specification, data collection, examination, display, and model analysis.